Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Methodology

+The study was conducted \textbf{on Qualtrics\footnote{\href{https://www.prolific.com}{Qualtrics} is a website for building online survey study.} with integration of our own LLM agent and interaction system.} Each participant completed the study in the following four steps:

-\textbf{Step 1: Providing personal information for personalization.} In the pre-survey (see~\autoref{survey-design}), participants provided three pieces of non-sensitive information required for the assigned discussion scenario and three pieces of sensitive information that they explicitly indicated they did not want others in the scenario to know.
-For example, in the weekly update meeting scenario, participants answered questions such as ``What tasks did you complete in the past week?'' (non-sensitive) and ``What’s a work-related habit, difficulty, or situation you wouldn’t want your colleagues to know?'' (sensitive).
+\textbf{Step 1: Providing personal information for personalization.} In the pre-survey (\cref{app:pre-survey}), participants provided non-sensitive information required for the assigned discussion scenario and sensitive information that they explicitly indicated they did not want others in the scenario to know.
 We collected participants’ real personal information to ensure authentic reactions and perceptions.
 This information was then integrated into the agent’s knowledge base for personalization during the interaction session.

-\textbf{Step 2: Introduction to the assigned LLM agent condition.} Participants were introduced to one of the nine LLM agent conditions, including information on what personal data the agent could access for the communication task, what actions the agent could perform during the discussion, and what controls the participant retained (e.g., whether and when the agent could automatically send responses).
+\textbf{Step 2: Introduction to the assigned LLM agent condition.} Participants were introduced to one of the nine LLM agent conditions, including information on what personal data the agent could access for the task (personalization type), what actions the agent could perform during the discussion, and what controls the participant retained (autonomy level).

-\textbf{Step 3: Using the LLM agent in the communication task.} After confirming that they understood what the agent is and what it can do, participants entered an online discussion session where the LLM agent acted on their behalf.
+\textbf{Step 3: Using the LLM agent in the task.} After confirming that they understood what the agent is and what it can do, participants entered an group discussion session where the LLM agent acted on their behalf.
 We implemented the study as a text-based chat to avoid confounding effects from multimodal interactions.
-A sensitivity detection module (see~\autoref{sec: sensitive-reminder}) operated throughout the chat and provided reminders across all conditions.
-Details of the agent designs and interaction mechanics are described in~\autoref{sec: study-materials}.

-\textbf{Step 4: Reporting perceptions of the LLM agent.} In a post-hoc survey (see~\autoref{app: post-survey}), participants reported their privacy concerns, willingness to use, and trust towards the agent they used.
-The survey also included Likert scales to measure their sense of Personal Agency, Interpersonal Agency, and AI literacy, followed by demographic questions.
-A full description of these measurements is provided in~\autoref{measurement}.
+\textbf{Step 4: Reporting perceptions of the LLM agent.} In a post-hoc survey (\cref{app:post-survey}), participants reported their privacy concerns, trust, willingness to use the agent, and factors related to the underlying psychological mechanisms (perceived sensitivity, perceived control, perceived usefulness), other individual differences and demographic information.